razziel89/mealie-addons/README.md

   the user's chosen output format.
 - Since `mealie-addons` uses [mealie]'s REST API, it can only ever export data associated with a single group per instance.
+- Since font handling differs fundamentally between PDFs and the other supported output file types, PDF generation should use the [provided docker image].
+  Otherwise, only a very limited number of characters is supported unless the `PANDOC_FONTS_DIR` environment variable is set appropriately.

 ## How To Use